-Most pharmacokinetics (PK) clinical studies, and most clinical studies in general, exclude pregnant women in order to protect the safety of the mother and fetus.
-Furthermore, if a study participant becomes pregnant during a trial, the common practice is to immediately halt administration of study drug and discontinue her from the study, with ongoing monitoring of safety outcomes and developmental complications at least through the end of pregnancy.
+Furthermore, if a study participant becomes pregnant during a clinical trial, the common practice is to immediately halt administration of study drug and discontinue her from the study, with ongoing monitoring of safety outcomes and developmental complications through the end of pregnancy.

 - Decreased gastrointestinal motility, altered gastric emptying, and increased gastric pH